shazow/ssh-chat/README.md

 To bind on port 22, you'll need to make sure it's free (move any other ssh daemons to another port) and run ssh-chat as root (or with sudo).

+## Compiling

+You can compile ssh chat by using `make build`.
+The ssh chat binary is portable and can be run on any system with a similar OS.
+Go 1.3 or higher is required to compile.

 ## Deploying with Docker

 You can run ssh-chat using a Docker image without manually installing go-lang: